-It is very important to give love, care and respect to their spouses also as it is the pillar of a strong family to be together with all members of the family.
-It will increase affection in family manyfold.
+It is very important to give love, care, and respect to their spouses also as it is the pillar of a strong family to be together with all members of the family.
+It will increase affection in the family manyfold.
 Our own kids are always ours but the actual pleasure we get when we are loved by their spouses as well.

 OUT OF JOB

 As parents, we feel out of a job when kids are grown-up and on their own.
 We were always busy taking care of their needs and now when they don’t need us for everything we can nurture our own dreams while continuing to cultivate a close friendship with them.